mitchellwaite/OpenCV_OSX/ECLIPSE.md

 # Getting the debugger to work

 Eclipse C++ uses GDB as the default debugger.
-System Integrity Protection, a security feature in 10.12 Sierra and later, breaks it by default.
+System Integrity Protection, a security feature in 10.12 Sierra and later, *breaks it by default*.

 To install it, run `brew install gdb`.
 Make sure to follow the instructions below to install and set it up correctly.

-If you really need a debugger, and don't want to bother with this crap, use [XCode](../blob/master/XCode.md)
+If you really need a debugger, and don't want to bother with this setup, consider using [XCode](XCode.md)

 ```
 gdb requires special privileges to access Mach ports.